SilviaEiden/Data_Science_Final_Project_Group_6/README.md

 - Gender column was dropped due the large number of null values.
 - Claim column transformed to 1 for “yes” (insurance claimed) and 0 for “no”.
-- There were few rows of data with negative and zero values in the Duration column which were dropped.
-Also, several rows with duration longer than 600 days were dropped - all huge outliers.
+- There were a few rows of data with negative and zero values in the Duration column which were dropped.
+- Several rows with duration longer than 600 days were dropped - all huge outliers.
-- As per boxplot for Age column the biggest outlier was 118 years - those rows were dropped as well.
+- As per the boxplot for Age column the biggest outlier was 118 years - those rows were dropped.
-- Net Sales and Commission columns were removed to a new DataFrame so our working DataFrame won't be overfitted with unnecessary information.
+- Net Sales and Commission columns were removed to a new DataFrame so our working DataFrame wouldn't be overfitted with unnecessary information.

-Cleaned dataset was then imported to PostgreSQL.
+The cleaned dataset was then imported to PostgreSQL.
 For these purposes `sqlalchemy` module was used to create the database engine to connect Pandas with SQL.
 Connection to PostgreSQL was also added to the Jupyter Notebook with Machine Learning Model so the dataset could be imported for further analysis.
 [Quick DBD](https://www.quickdatabasediagrams.com/) online tool was used to create ERD with relationships.

 ## Machine Learning Model

-Since our dataset contains labeled data and we know our output, whether the travel insurance was claimed (1) or not (0), we worked with the classification model of supervised machine learning.
+Since our dataset contains labeled data and we knew our output, whether the travel insurance was claimed (1) or not (0), we worked with the classification model of supervised machine learning.
 The classification model's algorithms attempt to learn patterns from the data, and if the model is successful, will gain the ability to make accurate predictions for likelihood of claims.

 The dataset was divided into a target and features.
 The target is the Claim column.
 The features are all the other columns, because we want to predict whether the person will claim a travel insurance based on different criteria (travel destination, duration, age of insured person, etc.).

 We used Scikit-learn library to implement a machine learning model in Python.
 Logistic Regression was chosen since this is a popular classification model.
 It predicts binary outcomes, meaning that there are only two possible outcomes.
 The dataset was split into training and testing sets for the supervised learning model.
 The dataset was split using train_test_split module with 75% of training data and 25% of testing data.
 The Logistic Regression model learned patterns from the training dataset.
 It then used the testing dataset to assess its performance.

 Logistics Regression itself gave an accuracy of 98.53% and balanced accuracy score of 50%.
 This huge difference is because the dataset is not balanced.
 We can see this also from checking the balance of our target values that show us 61,373 lines of data for not claimed insurance and only 917 lines of data for claimed.